pymc-devs/pymc/README.rst

 PyMC is a python module that implements Bayesian statistical models and fitting algorithms, including Markov chain Monte Carlo.
-Its flexibility makes it applicable to a large suite of problems as well as easily extensible.
+Its flexibility and extensibility makes it applicable to a large suite of problems.
 Along with core sampling functionality, PyMC includes methods for summarizing output, plotting, goodness-of-fit and convergence diagnostics.